Can Your Child Have More Ethnicity Than You? 2026 Guide

 Debunking Myths

-Before we dive into the science, it’s crucial to dispel some common misconceptions about ethnicity and inheritance.
+Before we dive into the science, it’s crucial to dispel some common misconceptions about ethnicity and inheritance that often cause confusion when people first receive their DNA test results.

-• All Ethnictraits are not strictly inherited: Our physical appearance – eye color, hair type, etc., often serve as markers of our ethnicity.
+• Not all ethnic traits are strictly inherited: Our physical appearance—eye color, hair type, and skin tone—often serve as markers of our ethnicity.
 However, these characteristics aren’t always an accurate representation because they stem from a mixture of both parents’ genetic materials with various dominant or recessive genes influencing their outward expression.

 The Science Of Inheritance